Japan and America's Costs: Rent

 Before jumping into money talk, I want to go over apartments in general when it comes to renting in Japan versus America.

 If buying those appliances seems taxing, there are apartments for a higher cost that provide them to you.
-Your monthly rent will be higher and in the long run it might not make sense financially.
+Your monthly rent will be higher, and in the long run it might not make sense financially.
+However, if your time in Japan is temporary, you might not see the benefit of buying major appliances and then facing the arduous task of selling them or throwing them away.

 I know that this is also a possibility in America.
 There are landlords who don't want to provide those items.
 However, while apartment hunting in America, I often found that many apartments included appliances such as stoves and refrigerators.
 Air conditioning, too, of course.
 This meant, as a renter, I didn't need to save excessively to buy those big appliances.